 Note: I’m assuming that the city’s big gardens (Jardin du Luxembourg, the Tuileries, Bois de Boulogne, and the Bois de Vincennes) are givens.
 You can’t go wrong at any of them, but as a semi-pro loiterer, I prefer to venture off the beaten path.

-Chilled-out loitering—Canal St. Martin.
 Paris’ low-key canal stretches from Place de la République all the way towards the northern border of the city.
-People from all walks of life—hipsters, families, total weirdos—hang out along the Canal’s cobbled banks, picnicking and reveling until the wee hours of the night.
+People from all walks of life—hipsters, families, total weirdos—hang out along the Canal’s cobbled banks.
+This is the place to picnic and revel until the wee hours of the night.

-Fancy loitering—Place des Vosges.
 It was love at first sight the moment I discovered this astoundingly beautiful 17th-century square, tucked away in the heart of the bustling Marais.
-Benches surround the perimeter, but there are swaths of grass where local families and neighborhood cool kids lounge after school and on weekends.
+Benches surround the perimeter.
+There are swaths of grass where local families and neighborhood cool kids lounge after school and on weekends.

-Super-cool loitering—Palais de Tokyo.
 On nice evenings, this contemporary art museum’s laid-back terrace is my hands-down favorite spot to take over a table, break out a bottle of wine (buy one at the café inside or bring your own), and scope out the skater kids who practice tricks on the steps down below.
-Don’t be surprised if you spot an undercover celebrity at the table next to you… famous people like to loiter, too.
+Don’t be surprised if you spot an undercover celebrity at the table next to you.
+Famous people like to loiter, too.